robmurray-avant/SUNSIGHT-TI84Plus/README.md

 SUNSIGHT is a modern rewrite of the idea behind William S. Murdock's 1996 TI-81 Sun-sight program.
 Murdock fitted a complete Sun ephemeris and sight-reduction system into **2,259 bytes**.
 The present TI-84 Plus version uses **6,734 bytes** and spends the extra capacity on a Meeus-based solar ephemeris, ΔT handling, refined refraction, input checking, clearer prompts and numerical safeguards.

-The current program has been checked against four historical examples and against U.S. Naval Observatory celestial-navigation data.
+The current program has been checked against the four historical examples provided and against multiple sets of U.S. Naval Observatory celestial-navigation data.
 Across those four cases, the largest difference from USNO in calculated altitude Hc was about 0.1 minute of arc, and the largest difference in Zn was about 0.03°.

 ## Download and install

 Use [`SUNSIGHT.8xp`](SUNSIGHT.8xp) as the executable source.

 It is formatted for transfer with **TI Connect CE**.
-Do not paste the annotated version or the .txt version into the calculator.
+Do not paste the annotated version or the *.txt version into the calculator.
+This will induce frustration, sadness and regret.

 Before relying on the program, run the supplied test cases on the actual calculator you intend to carry aboard.